khusmann/interlacer/README.md

   approach compares to other approaches for representing and manipulating missing reasons alongside data values

+### ⚠️ ⚠️ ⚠️ WARNING ⚠️ ⚠️ ⚠️

-This library is currently in its experimental stages, so be aware that its interface is likely to change in the future.
+This library is currently in its experimental stages, so be aware that its interface is quite likely to change in the future.
 In the meantime, please try it out and [let me know what you think](mailto:kdh38@psu.edu)!

 ## Installation